 - Bushwalking (bush bashing)

 - Bird Watching

 This trail isn’t officially graded but should be considered as very hard due to the remoteness and difficulty of the terrain.
-Be sure to do your planning and research of the area (google maps) before attempting, always have a backup plan.
+So be sure to do your planning and research of the area (Google Maps) before attempting, always have a backup plan.

-Distance covered / Elevation Gain
+Distance Covered / Elevation Gain

 The hike took 4 hours (excluding breaks) but this time is quite quick as I know the terrain well.
 Because of this, I suggest planning for 6-8 hours if it’s your first attempt starting from the base of the Funnel.